 "Society respect people who are independent in life likewise individuals with intellectual disability.
 Therefore, the school sought the need to offer those children with vocational skills to enable them live independent in life and be self-sufficient."
-(Special educator 2)
+(Special educator 2) Another comment is as follows:

 "In other to avoid cases where by the intellectual disabilities would be roaming aimlessly on the street, as well as being used as labour by the society, there was the need to give them vocational train skills to make them useful to themselves and their societies."
 (Special educator 1)